 Vietnam acceded to the ICCPR and ICESCR in 1982 and ratified the CRC in 1990.
 The adverse impacts on human rights described in this report occurred outside the territory of Vietnam, in a neighboring country.
-International law recognizes that a State is obliged to abide by its international legal obligations extraterritorially in certain circumstances.
-18 United Nations treaty bodies have affirmed that the obligation of States to protect against abuses of human rights extends to a duty to regulate the overseas conduct of businesses registered in their territory.
-19 The Committee on the Rights of the Child states, for example, that home States have obligations to protect against human rights abuses in the context of businesses' extraterritorial operations, "provided that there is a reasonable link between the State and the conduct."
-Such a link exists when "a business enterprise has its centre of activity, is registered or domiciled or has its main place of business or substantial business activities in the State concerned."
+International law recognizes that a State is obliged to abide by its international legal obligations extraterritorially in certain circumstances.18 United Nations treaty bodies have affirmed that the obligation of States to protect against abuses of human rights extends to a duty to regulate the overseas conduct of businesses registered in their territory.19 The Committee on the Rights of the Child states, for example, that home States have obligations to protect against human rights abuses in the context of businesses' extraterritorial operations, "provided that there is a reasonable link between the State and the conduct."
+Such a link exists when "a business or substantial business activities in the State concerned."20